vaze-esha/BIE_thesis_replication_package/README.md

 - Merge panel data with shapefile by `County`.
 - For each year from 2015–2023:
   - Plot `TOT_funding` using `spmap`
-  - Save funding map for each year as PNG.
+  - Export funding map for each year as PNG.

 ---

 - 2018 instrument values filtered for version consistency.
-- Uses `outreg2` and `coefplot` to streamline reporting.
+- Uses `outreg2` and `coefplot` to report estimates.
-- Panel structure enables consistent comparison across years.
 - `spmap` visualizations highlight funding distribution by geography and time.
 - Placebo years (2012, 2014) included to test for pre-trends.